CH6832/theoretical-foundations/physics-bachelors-training-materials/2nd-semester/modern-physics-introduction-to-relativity-and-quantum-mechanics/summaries/REDME-summary.md

 2. **Implications:**

    Entanglement has profound implications for quantum computing and quantum cryptography, enabling secure communication and the development of new quantum technologies.

----

-These expanded notes provide a thorough explanation of key concepts in modern physics, designed to help students understand both the theoretical underpinnings and practical applications of special relativity and quantum mechanics.